 It is CRITICAL to know the governing “forces” behind the evaluation and evaluator.
 For instance, many professionals can administer tests but few can give actual diagnosis and even fewer can give certain diagnosis.
 The training of the evaluator and the location of the person’s job for instance private sector, clinic, or public school determine these “forces”.

-As a speech language pathologist Melissa can diagnose and treat communication disorders for BOTH oral and written language….that includes Dyslexia and a host of other speech and language impairments.
-As a Certified Academic Language Therapist and IDA Certified Dyslexia Therapist accompanied with years of experience providing intervention for Dyslexic individuals, Melissa has a unique perspective and skill set when evaluating.
+A speech language pathologist can diagnose and treat communication disorders for BOTH oral and written language….that includes Dyslexia and a host of other speech and language impairments.
 The goal is to evaluate all of the necessary skills that can be mistaken for ADHD.
 Too many children with language impairments and Dyslexia are often misdiagnosed because the "symptoms" of all three, language impairment, Dyslexia, and ADHD overlap.
 Our goal is to investigate all of these skills in order to provide a complete picture of the child and then make any necessary referrals to the appropriate professionals.

 Hannah School cannot diagnose Attention Deficit Hyperactivity Disorder (ADHD) because that is a medical diagnosis.
 However, we evaluate all of the communication, processing, and executive functioning skills that are often mistaken as ADHD.
-Within the professional domain as a speech pathologist Melissa can evaluate executive functioning skills which is one of the areas of deficit for someone with ADHD.
-If we suspect ADHD, Melissa will evaluate all areas that fall within her professional umbrella and rule them out as potential possibilities and then make a referral to a medical doctor.
+Within the professional domain of speech pathology we can evaluate executive functioning skills which is one of the areas of deficit for someone with ADHD.
+If we suspect ADHD, we will evaluate all areas that fall within the professional umbrella and rule them out as potential possibilities and then make a referral to a medical doctor.
 We typically refer families to a child psychiatrist because in our experience they are more versed in the various pharmaceutical and behavioral treatments if that is what the child needs.
 Only a psychiatrist or another MD can prescribe medication.

 In order to design a comprehensive treatment plan, each child needs to be evaluated.
 This provides the parents, teachers, and interventionists with critical information regarding the child's individual strengths and weaknesses.
 An effective treatment plan is designed around a child's strengths and weaknesses.
 Below is a description of the different evaluations available at Hannah Educational Resources and Evaluations.